Last updated: June 26, 2024

 - Alert: ≥130 mg/dL

 High ApoB results may be indicative of pregnancy, high cholesterol, or kidney issues.
 Low ApoB on the other hand may be indicative of sepsis, liver disease, malabsorption, or high estrogen levels.
+However, it is important to consult with your physician if you are concerned with any of your results.

 How can I maintain optimal ApoB levels?